timofeiryko/datacon-owls/README.md

 3) Before uploading the notebook, please, restart it and run all the cells to make sure, that all is ok
 4) Notebooks should be well formatted: structure it with headings in Markdown and briefly explain what is going on

+It is recomended to make changes in separate branches and create pull requests, but to save time it is OK to push directly to this repo.

 ### Proposed notebook structure
 - Imports and set up
 - Get the data (read file into df, make API requests etc)